avasaris/DataStructures/README.md

 	**Any student who knowingly allows another to use his or her cs account (either by sharing the account login & password, or by allowing another student access to a computer that is logged in) will be punished to the fullest extent of the University Judicial system.**

 * Email accounts
-		CS/CE/BUNF majors:
+	</br>CS/CE/BUNF majors:
-		Your cs email address will be login@cs.ucr.edu - you can access your cs email via the web here.
+	</br>Your cs email address will be login@cs.ucr.edu - you can access your cs email via the web here.
 All department communications will be sent to this address

 	All other majors:
-		You will not have a separate cs email account - you will receive all your emails at your student.ucr.edu address.
+	</br>You will not have a separate cs email account - you will receive all your emails at your student.ucr.edu address.

 	All students:Use your cs or university email for all course-related communication.
-		Generally, emails from other than cs or ucr email accounts will not be responded to.
+	</br>Generally, emails from other than cs or ucr email accounts will not be responded to.
 You are expected to observe professional etiquette in all such communications.

 * Class web page
 		Everything you need to know about the class, including your grades, will be posted on iLearn (https://ilearn.ucr.edu/).
 You are expected to check this resource at least once per day for updates during the quarter.

 Coursework & Grading